Letter to my Neighbors

 Andy passed away, and as I slowly emerged from mourning, I remembered his boundless optimism and adopted it as my own.
 I picked up where I left off, serving my neighbors with renewed determination and purpose.
 I carried on with what was now my business: we survived the economic crash of 2008, and thanks to the hard work and dedication of my team we grew into a larger space in 2017.
 I have never lost sight of how this situation could have gone the other way and led to financial ruin.
 We were fortunate to have health insurance, but my personal experience is central to my belief that healthcare should be a right in our country, not a privilege, and that no one should be forced into bankruptcy due to an illness.

-I have now served on the Portsmouth School Committee for ten years, and in 2014 I became its Chair.
+I served on the Portsmouth School Committee for ten years, and in 2014, I became its Chair.
 The district has been successful in implementing smart management practices and financial controls that have resulted in fiscal stability.
 I've gained experience developing budgets, negotiating collective-bargaining agreements, and cultivating teams that resolve differences and work towards common goals.
 In addition to my work on the school committee, I have also gained experience and knowledge while serving on the Portsmouth Water and Fire District, the Portsmouth Economic Development Committee, the Portsmouth Tank Farm Redevelopment Advisory Committee, and more recently on the board of the Newport County Chamber of Commerce.
+In 2018, I was my honor to be elected as your RI State House Representative for District 72.

-In my personal life I have been blessed to have found a supportive partner of seven years, Chuck Perry of Middletown.
-The two of us now enjoy spending time with our two Portuguese Water Dogs and our blended family of 3 young adults who are all busy building their own lives.
+In my personal life I have been blessed to have found a supportive partner of eight years, Chuck Perry of Middletown.
+The two of us now enjoy spending time with our ortuguese Water Dog and our blended family of 3 young adults who are all busy building their own lives.

 We are all made up by the totality of our experiences.
 I have shared with you my life experiences so that you can better know what drives me.
 Looking forward, these are the initiatives that I believe are important.